TurkuNLP/class-explainer/README.md

 # Class explainer for multilabel text classification

-By Samuel Rönnqvist and Amanda Myntti
+By Samuel Rönnqvist, Amanda Myntti and the original explainability code by Filip Ginter

 The goal of this project was to
 - Extract keywords from multilabel data